igorkll/syslbuild/gnuboxmaker_readme.md

 * unpack it in a convenient place
 * launch install.sh from root
 * the unpacked files can now be deleted

+## roadmap
+* gui with system settings and choice of platforms for export
+* export for single-board orange pi and raspberry pi computers

 ## supported host systems
 * debian